A few answers to the many questions......

 Depending on your interests, winter (June-Aug) brings substantial benefits, July to November are the months when the Southern Right whales migrate to the Cape's southern coast, providing the best land-based whale-watching (see our whale biking route).
 With the Cape a winter rainfall area, local tourism authorities have aptly dubbed the May-to-August period its "green season," and indeed the Cape's valleys and mountains are an ideal backdrop to dramatic displays of fynbos (shrub like plant) in flower.
 While it can at times rain continuously, the pattern is usually broken every few days with sun.

 If you you enjoy the sun, plan to head to the Garden Route and Karoo, preferably along Route 62, where year-round sunshine ensures that any time of year is a great time to do a cycle tour of this region.
-October to November is when the Cape floral kingdom explodes with a new carpet of color.
+October to November is when the Cape floral kingdom explodes with a new carpet of colour.

 We suggest booking and finalizing your trip at least 3 (three) months before the planned departure date, this way you also qualify for a 5% discount.
 Please see our Payment Conditions.